SalvatoreCognetta/DQN-NonMarkovian/README.md

 This will install an alias to the inline Docker image execution in your system PATH.
 Instead of `/usr/local/bin/` you may use another path which is still in the `PATH` variable.

+## Error Numpy
+If you get an error like this:
+**TypeError: concatenate() got an unexpected keyword argument 'dtype' **
+The problem is the unsupported numpy version, upgrading would produce tensorflow and tensorforce incompatibility.
+Comment line 205 of the file:
+`nano $HOME/.conda/envs/raenv/lib/python3.8/site-packages/gym_sapientino/wrappers/observations.py`

 ## Train the net
 `python main.py --exploration=0.3 --num_colors=3`